*This post contains affiliate links. Items purchased through our links may earn us a commission.

 Set up a mad scientist’s laboratory, and invite the trick-or-treaters to watch in amazement as you perform a variety of glowing and eerie tricks from Dr. Grovenstein & Igor’s Halloween Lecture Notes.

 The Evil Mad Scientist of Silicon Valley has some real cool Halloween projects that involve some simple electronics anyone from about 10 years old and up can do.
-Components are available on the site to buy if you don[‘t have a Radio Shack nearby.
+Components are available on the site to buy.

 Have a costume race…put different costumes on each end of the racing area and the racers must race change costumes race back.
 The first one back wins!
 Or find more PE ideas for Halloween.